Yoga of the Natural State

 The Dzogchen Aural Lineage

-Longchenpa Malcolm Smith
+Longchenpa and Malcolm Smith

 Experience for the first time in English the aural lineage of the Great Perfection Dzogchen tradition, expertly brought to life by the practitioner and translator Ācārya Malcolm Smith.